t7leeschool/t7leeschool.github.io/_pages/acid-rain.md

 The second method uses a more complex rhythm.
-You might think it's the same as the first only with an invisible beat, but if you listen carefully you'll hear that the first two beats for each method (wa-da and boo-doop) are at different timings.
+You might think it's the same as the first only with an invisible beat, but if you listen carefully you'll hear that the first two beats for each method ("wa-da" and "boo-doop") are at different timings.
 Why is this?

 Let's look back at the input windows.
 What tempo do we use with five beats?
 Every 8 frames, it's 0--8--16--24--32, and the last input misses.
 Every 9